openstack/kuryr-kubernetes/doc/source/devref/kuryr_kubernetes_ingress_design.rst

 Overview
 --------

-A Kubernetes Ingress [1]_ is used to give services externally-reachable URLs, load balance traffic, terminate SSL, offer name based virtual hosting, and more.
+A `Kubernetes Ingress`_ is used to give services externally-reachable URLs, load balance traffic, terminate SSL, offer name based virtual hosting, and more.
 Each Ingress consists of a name, service identifier, and (optionally) security configuration.

-A Kubernetes Ingress Controller [2]_ is an entity that watches the apiserver's /ingress resources for updates.
+A `Kubernetes Ingress Controller`_ is an entity that watches the apiserver's /ingress resources for updates.
 Its job is to satisfy requests for Ingresses.